fuchain/fu-farm/README.md

-# Librarian Module Web App
+# Farm Module Web App

-A webapp for scaffolding Librarian Module by Vue.
+A webapp for scaffolding FUChain Farm Module by Vue.

 # Installation